 - Pamela and Vasco McCoy, Jr. Professor of Oceanography and Applied Physics

-Eli Tziperman works in climate dynamics, trying to understand physical processes that affect Earth's climate on time scales of a few years to millions of years.
+Eli Tziperman's research deals with ocean, atmosphere and climate dynamics, trying to understand physical processes that affect Earth's climate on time scales of a few years to millions of years.

-This clearly makes it a fascinating field to work in for students with a physics background who are interested in applying physical/ mathematical principles to the study of the natural world.
-Climate research also has, of course, an applied aspect directly affecting our life.
+These open challenges make this a fascinating field to work in for those of us with an interest in applying physical and mathematical principles to the study of the natural world.

 Harvard University, Department of Earth and Planetary Sciences and Harvard School of Engineering and Applied Sciences

 - August 2003: Professor of Oceanography & Applied Physics, Harvard University

 - 1998-2003: Professor, Department of Environmental Sciences, Weizmann Institute of Science

 - 1994-1998: Associate Prof.,Department of Environmental Sciences, Weizmann Institute of Science